 This comprehensive all-day workshop course helps participants learn to see the world from the perspective of someone living with dementia.
 Using real-world case-studies, analogies, role-playing, and the latest insights from dementia research, participants will develop a deep set of tools, approaches and techniques to help them communicate effectively with those living with dementia.
 Participants will also learn the latest science regarding techniques to help people with cognitive decline function better and help others around them prevent dementia.
 The course also explores leadership tools to help attendees take what they learn back to their teams and implement meaningful changes in their organizations.

-Presenter: Eric Collett, Principal & Founder, A Mind For All Seasons, LLC
+Presenter: Eric Collett, Principal and Founder, A Mind For All Seasons, LLC

-Eric Collett, Principal & CEO of A Mind For All Seasons, LLC, is a nationally recognized speaker, consultant and dementia expert, a licensed ALF administrator, and a teacher at Boise State University and the College of Western Idaho.
+Eric Collett, Principal and CEO of A Mind For All Seasons, LLC, is a nationally recognized speaker, consultant, dementia expert, a licensed ALF administrator, and a teacher at Boise State University and the College of Western Idaho.
 Eric passionately believes that lifelong learning is a key to finding powerful new solutions to significant challenges and has worked to change lives through innovative dementia care techniques and leadership strategies since 2000.

 Time: 8:30 am – 4:30 pm MT

-Education offered by IHCA may also be sufficient for other license types (i.e. social work, certified dietary manager, etc.) as long as the learning objectives and educational levels of the presenter(s) meet the licensure requirements.
+Education offered by Idaho Health Care Association (IHCA) may also be sufficient for other license types (i.e.: Social Work, Certified Dietary Manager, etc.) as long as the learning objectives and educational levels of the presenter(s) meet the licensure requirements.
 It is up to each attendee to determine the appropriateness of a session and whether it will meet the requirements of their license type.